-Approved suppliers should bundle claim packages by community name.
-Where there are multiple supply dates for a single community, claims should be sorted by date order.
+You need to separate claim packages by community name.
+Where there are multiple supply dates for a single community, claims need to be separated by date order and claim reference number.

-For each medicine supplied to an approved AHS under these arrangements, the approved supplier gets a reimbursement that is the sum of:
+For each PBS medicine supplied in bulk to an approved AHS under these arrangements, you’ll be paid the sum of: